2025 Boston Red Sox season

 The 2025 Boston Red Sox season was the 125th season in Boston Red Sox franchise history, and their 114th season at Fenway Park.
 Alex Cora was the team's on-field manager, in the fifth season of his second stint in that role.
 The team opened the regular season in an away game against the Texas Rangers on March 27, and concluded at home against the Detroit Tigers on September 28.

 On June 15, the Red Sox traded third baseman/designated hitter Rafael Devers to the San Francisco Giants.
 Devers was the last remaining player from the 2018 World Series-winning roster.

-The Red Sox clinched their first postseason berth since 2021 on September 26, but lost the Wild Card Series in three games against the New York Yankees.
+The Red Sox clinched their first postseason berth since 2021 on September 26, as they faced their longtime rivals, the New York Yankees, in the Wild Card Series.
+However, they were defeated by the Yankees in three games - their first postseason series loss against the Yankees since the 2003 ALCS.

+The Boston Red Sox drew an average home attendance of 34,277, the 10th-highest of all MLB teams.

 Offseason

-In September 2024, the team announced they would introduce a new "City Connect 2.0" uniform for the 2025 season, while retaining their existing City Connect uniform (yellow and blue) and retiring their blue alternate road jersey, which had been introduced in 2009.
-As of late November, the team had 10 players under contract for the 2025 season: Brayan Bello, Rafael Devers, Lucas Giolito, Liam Hendriks, Ceddanne Rafaela, Rob Refsnyder, Trevor Story, Garrett Whitlock, Justin Wilson, and Masataka Yoshida.
+In September 2024, the team announced the introduction of a new "City Connect 2.0" uniform for the 2025 season.
+The team retained its existing City Connect uniform (yellow and blue) while retiring their blue alternate road jersey that had been in use since 2009.
+By late November 2024, the team had 10 players under contract for the upcoming 2025 season: Brayan Bello, Rafael Devers, Lucas Giolito, Liam Hendriks, Ceddanne Rafaela, Rob Refsnyder, Trevor Story, Garrett Whitlock, Justin Wilson, and Masataka Yoshida.